rusisg/my-website/README.md

 # Personal website(Rasul Nurlybekov)

-### Frontend
+### Frontend [problems]
-* fixing the frontend
-1. fix contacts to the right site
+1. recreate the design in Figma
-2. fix aboutmyself
+2. just run it by help of Claude
 3. and make it more responsive